MicrosoftDocs/sql-docs/docs/ssdt/how-to-use-schema-compare-to-compare-different-database-definitions.md

 ---
 title: Use Schema Compare to Compare Different Database Definitions
-description: Learn how to compare two database definitions with Schema Compare.
-See how to exclude specific differences and update the target or generate an update script. ms.prod: sql ms.technology: ssdt ms.topic: conceptual
+description: Learn how to compare database definitions with Schema Compare.
+See how to exclude specific differences and either update the target or create an update script. ms.prod: sql ms.technology: ssdt ms.topic: conceptual